EvgeniyMukhamedjanov/liquid-ajax-cart/V3-ARCHITECTURE.md

 - **`toString()` warning**: on `task()` call, the callback source is checked for `liquidAjaxCart.add/change/update/clear/get` references and a console warning is logged if found.
 - **Timeout warning**: if a queued request hasn't started executing within a few seconds, a console warning suggests possible deadlock.

-`task()` can be added post-launch if users need it — no existing signatures change.

 ### 15. Testing: Playwright Only

-All tests run in a real browser via Playwright — no simulated DOM (jsdom/happy-dom).
-Two test modes:
+All tests run in a real browser via Playwright
-- **Mocked network**: `page.route()` intercepts fetch calls with canned responses.
-Fast, isolated, tests library logic with real DOM and real Custom Elements.
 - **E2E against demo store**: tests hit the live Shopify store (`liquid-ajax-cart.myshopify.com`) to verify real Cart API behavior, section rendering freshness, and end-to-end flows.

 Module-specific tests are co-located with source (`*.spec.ts` next to the module).
 Cross-cutting integration tests live in `e2e/` at the project root.